andreas-lehn/stm32/README.md

 I like simplistic approaches and so my goal is to keep my projects as simple as possible and understandable.
 Embedded software is often a mess: Spaghetti code with a lot of global variables.
 Basic and fundamental software design techniques are often ignored.
-That leads to very buggy and hard to maintain software.
+That leads buggy, slow and very hard to maintain software.
-My goal is to do that better and my projects shall inspire you to do it better also.
+My goal is to do it better and my projects shall inspire you to do it better also.

 STM delivers an IDE called _STM32CubeIDE_ which includes a code generator called _STM32CubeMX_.
 With that IDE you can configure graphically your STM32.
-It than generates code to which you must added your code called _user code_.
+It than generates code to which you must added your own code called _user code_.
 This is already a starting point for a big mess!
 I tried it out an recognize, that a regeneration of the code overwrites my own code.
 That's a no go!